EleftheriaBatsou/EleftheriaBatsou/README.md

 - I've travelled in 3 continents
 - I believe volunteering is a lifestyle
-- I 'm classical girl who like coffee, chocolate and flowers
+- I 'm classical girl who like coffee, chocolate and flowers -->

-🌱 THAT'S ME
+#### 🌱 That's me
-- Currently working as a lead community manager at Hashnode, a free blogging platform.
+- Currently working as a community manager at [CrabNebula](https://crabnebula.dev).
-- My studies include a master's in Graphical Art and Multimedia while I have major in Informatics and Telecommunications of Engineering.
+- My studies include a master's in Graphical Art and Multimedia while I have a major in Informatics and Telecommunications of Engineering.
-- My "side projects" are creating youtube videos, writing tech articles, mentoring code newbies etc.
+- My "side projects" are creating YouTube videos, writing tech articles, mentoring code newbies etc.

----

 #### 🎤 Sometimes I speak at conferences!
 At first, it can be quite nerve-racking but after you meet a few people you forget your worries and start having fun.